sbidy/privacyIDEA-ADFSProvider/README.md

 This ADFSProvider gives you nearly the same capabilities as a cloud based authentication service.
 However, this provider and the on-prem privacyIDEA authentication system is open source and free.
 ## Give a :star: :metal:

+## Need help?
+If you have any further questions or you need help for a enterprise implementation please don't hesitate to contact me at st[äd]audius.de !

 ## Contributing
 I need some code review and help to make this provider better!
 If you find some bugs or the code is "creepy" -> feel free to contribute :)